Italian Pizza Dough Recipe

 - Bring it to room temperature.
-When the dough is cold right out of the refrigerator, it tends to spring back or shrink as you’re trying to spread it out.
+When Italian pizza dough is cold right out of the refrigerator, it tends to spring back or shrink as you’re trying to spread it out.

 Once it’s pressed into a circle, brush a thin layer of olive oil over the top.
 Add your favorite sauce and toppings, then bake!

-You can also use this recipe for more of your favorite dishes.
+You can also use this authentic Italian pizza dough recipe for more of your favorite dishes.
 Divide the dough in half for stromboli or into four portions for calzones.

-To make cheesy garlic bread, press it out into a rectangle or circle and slather with a mixture of melted butter and garlic.
+To make cheesy garlic bread, press the dough into a rectangle or circle and slather with a mixture of melted butter and garlic.